rsksmart/rwallet/developer-guideline.md

-## Dapp Browser Developer Guideline
+## Dapp Browser Developer Guideline!

 #### This guideline is to help developers develop Dapps that can be used in rWallet's Dapp Browser.